skittermonster/Computer-Vision-Project-Overview/README.md

   - Pose estimation
   - Tracking
 ### Dataset Creation/Enhancement:
-- Option 1 - Create New Data:
+- Step 1 - Find Existing Data:

-    - Collect and assemble a dataset of images relevant to your chosen problem.
+    - For your specific problem, find existing data online in repositories to use for your project

-    - Ensure the dataset is diverse and representative of the problem.
+    - Check if the dataset is diverse and representative of the problem.

-    - refer to canvas to get more details
+    - If dataset is not annotated, you need to annotate the data

-- Option 2 - Annotate Existing Data:
+- Step 2 - Annotate New Data:

-    - Select an existing vision dataset.
+    - Search and compile or create new data to add to your database
     - Create new labels or annotations for a subset of this dataset.

-    - Refer to canvas for more details
+    - Add 30 new images per person in the group

 ### Annotation Guidelines:

   - Clearly define the labels or annotations you will use.